eobi/State-of-the-art-CNN-code-template-for-2D-images-with-and-without-transfer-learning/README.md

 The ABC implementation of CONV2D.

-Hey Go rock it and expeect much more bigger integrations in the future
+Hey Go rock it and expect much more bigger integrations in the future